sunaku/tork/README.md

 test-loop is a fast continuous testing tool for Ruby that automatically detects and tests changes in your application in an efficient manner:

   1. Absorbs the test execution overhead into the main Ruby process.

   2. Forks to run your test files without overhead and in parallel.

   3. Avoids running unchanged test blocks inside changed test files.

 ------------------------------------------------------------------------------
 Features
 ------------------------------------------------------------------------------

   * Tests *changes* in your Ruby application: avoids running (1) unchanged test files and (2) unchanged test blocks inside changed test files.

   * Supports Test::Unit, RSpec, and any other testing framework that (1) reflects failures in the process' exit status and (2) is loaded by your application's `test/test_helper.rb` or `spec/spec_helper.rb` file.

   * Reabsorbs test execution overhead if the test or spec helper file changes.

   * Executes test files in parallel, making full use of multiple processors.

-* Logs the output from your tests into separate files: one log per test file.
+  * Logs the output from your tests into separate files: one log per test.
     The path to a log file is simply the path of its test file plus ".log".

-* Generally I/O bound, so you can have it always running without CPU slowdown.
+  * Generally I/O bound, so you can keep it running without CPU slowdown.

-* Configurable through a `.test-loop` file in your current working directory.
+  * Configurable through a `.test-loop` file in your working directory.

   * Implemented in less than 250 lines (SLOC) of pure Ruby code! :-)

 ------------------------------------------------------------------------------
 Prerequisites